Weekly Notes #10

 Living on a cloud

-Microsoft, Amazon and Alphabet have shown tremendous growth in their cloud segments.
-It is crazy to think about it how small the revenue in this segment was just 10 years ago and how much money these three companies are now generating with their cloud segments.
+Microsoft, Amazon, and Alphabet have shown tremendous growth in their cloud segments.
+It is crazy to think about how small the revenue in this segment was just 10 years ago and how much money these three companies are now generating with their cloud segments.

-AI and the continues need for computing power will drive this trend further and in turn make me a happy shareholder of these companies.
+AI and the continued need for computing power will drive this trend further and in turn make me a happy shareholder of these companies.